Estimated reading time: 5 minutes

 Occasionally a member might bring up a topic that doesn’t fit with the agenda.

 Keep a flip chart at the front of the room and make note of these outstanding items and follow up by putting those items on the agenda for the next meeting.

 Some topics may require a separate meeting so be sure to follow up and schedule a time to discuss.

 Follow-through is critical to establishing and maintaining credibility with members.

-5. Note Taker
+6. Assign a Note Taker

 If possible, send meeting notes to attendees as an additional measure of communication and accountability for follow-up.
-Once things are in print, it becomes more difficult to neglect follow-up steps.

 Finally, employees, church members, and volunteers are the lifeblood of the church.